 When is Mental Health Awareness Month?

 Mental Health Awareness Month occurs every May.
-Thus, now is the perfect time to plan some activities to help students understand mental health.
+Now is the perfect time to plan activities to help students understand mental health.
 Since summer is around the corner, students will be grateful for the mental health check-in.

 The Importance of Mental Health Awareness